Career/Volunteer

 • Strong interpersonal and networking skills with donors, volunteers and the OE team

-• Personal presentation and approach to ensure the highest level of professional representation of OE at all times.
+• Personal presentation and approach to always ensure the highest level of professional representation of OE.

 • Donor database experience – Salesforce